WICD Board of Supervisors Overview

 Appointed and elected positions are for 3-year terms and are served without compensation.
-District elections are held each spring.
-For more information about the Conservation District election process, view our election fact sheet by clicking here.
+District elections and appointments are held each spring.
+For more information about the Conservation District election process, view our election fact sheet HERE.